yusinto/gatsby.yusinto.github.io/src/posts/2018-03-28-js-lessons-tojson-valueof/index.markdown

 tags: ["js", "lessons", "javascript", "tojson", "valueof", "json", "stringify", "prototype", "object"]
 ---

+For most javascript objects, the prototype chain ends at the Object prototype.
+This prototype provides a few commonly used methods like `toString`, `isPrototypeOf` and `hasOwnProperty`.
+Today I'll be looking at two less commonly used methods (at least by me!): toJSON and valueOf.

 ## toJSON
 If you need a custom output when json stringifying your object, you can define a function called toJSON() which will be invoked automatically by